 9. Repairing Data Files

 Admins can examine how their files have changed once they get a file change alert.
-They will be able to download the original file then compare it to the current one.
+They can download the original file and compare it to the current one.

 10. (2FA) Authentication Using Two Factors

-Wordfence, just like the iThemes Security plugin, provides two-factor authentication to assist prevent brute force attacks and provide very secure remote system authentication.
+Wordfence, like the iThemes Security plugin, provides two-factor authentication to prevent brute force attacks and provides very secure remote system authentication.

 Pricing – iThemes Security vs Wordfence

-If you wish to check out the free versions of iThemes Security or Wordfence to see how they function, you may do so.
-However, each plugin has a premium paid version, which I’ll go through in this part.
+You may do so if you wish to check out the free versions of iThemes Security or Wordfence to see how they function.
+However, each plugin has a premium paid version, which I’ll review in this part.

 iThemes:-